 “But Jehu was not careful to walk in the law of the LORD, the God of Israel, with all his heart.
 He did not turn from the sins of Jeroboam, which he made Israel to sin.
 In those days the LORD began to cut off parts of Israel.”
 (2 Kings 10:31-32 ESV)

 The Bible goes on to describe some of that territory was taken by Hazael, King of Syria.
 Apparently, Jehu’s disobedience led to his humiliation before the Assyrian King Shalmaneser III as well.
 This is portrayed on the Black Obelisk of Shalmaneser III, which depicts Jehu bowing before the Assyrian king.
-The accompanying inscription reads, “The tribute of Jehu son of Omri: I received from him silver, gold, a golden bowl, a golden vase with pointed bottom, golden tumblers, golden buckets, tin, a staff for a king [and] spears.”2
+The accompanying inscription reads, “The tribute of Jehu (Ia-ú-a), son of Omri (Hu-sum-ri); I received from him silver, gold, a golden saplu-bowl, a golden vase with pointed bottom, golden tumblers, golden buckets, tin, a staff for a king, (and) wooden puruhtu.“2

 It should be noted that Jehu was not the son of Omri, but rather a successor to the Omride throne.
 At that time the Assyrian Kings referred to most of the kings of Israel as the “son of Omri.”